mc-aeq/aeqd/README.md

   `go get -u github.com/golang/dep/cmd/dep`

 Unfortunately, the use of `dep` prevents a handy tool such as `go get` from automatically downloading, building, and installing the source in a single command.
 Instead, the latest project and dependency sources must be first obtained manually with `git` and `dep`, and then `go` is used to build and install the project.

 **Getting the source**:

 For a first time installation, the project and dependency sources can be obtained manually with `git` and `dep` (create directories as needed):

 ```
-git clone https://github.com/decred/dcrd $GOPATH/src/github.com/decred/dcrd
+git clone https://github.com/mc-aeq/aeqd $GOPATH/src/github.com/mc-aeq/aeqd
-cd $GOPATH/src/github.com/decred/dcrd
+cd $GOPATH/src/github.com/mc-aeq/aeqd
 dep ensure
 go install . ./cmd/...
 ```

 To update an existing source tree, pull the latest changes and install the matching dependencies:

 ```
-cd $GOPATH/src/github.com/decred/dcrd
+cd $GOPATH/src/github.com/mc-aeq/aeqd
 git pull
 dep ensure
 go install . ./cmd/...
 ```

-For more information about Decred and how to set up your software please go to our docs page at [docs.decred.org](https://docs.decred.org/getting-started/beginner-guide/).
+For more information about Æquator and how to set up your software please visit our website or ask our support staff.

 ## Docker

 All tests and linters may be run in a docker container using the script `run_tests.sh`.
 This script defaults to using the current supported version of go.
 You can run it with the major version of Go you would like to use as the only arguement to test a previous on a previous version of Go (generally Decred supports the current version of Go and the previous one).

 ```